berylcczhang/TEST/README.md

 * *output*: this is the default location for writing output
 * *param*: this is the default location for parameter files that control slug simulations
 * *slugpy*: this contains the python module slugpy, which includes routines for parsing and manipulating simulation outputs
-    - *bayesphot*: contains python routines to do Bayesian estimation of physical properties from photometry
+    - *slugpy/bayesphot*: contains python routines to do Bayesian estimation of physical properties from photometry
-    - *cloudy*: contains parsing routines related to the [cloudy](http://nublado.org) interface
+    - *slugpy/cloudy*: contains parsing routines related to the [cloudy](http://nublado.org) interface
-    - *cluster_slug*: contains tools for using a suite of SLUG simulations to do Bayesian inference of star cluster properties
+    - *slugpy/cluster_slug*: contains tools for using a suite of SLUG simulations to do Bayesian inference of star cluster properties
-    - *sfr_slug*: contains tools for using a suite of SLUG simulations to do Bayesian inference of star formation rates
+    - *slugpy/sfr_slug*: contains tools for using a suite of SLUG simulations to do Bayesian inference of star formation rates
 * *src*: this contains the main source code for SLUG
-    - *bayesphot*: contains source code for the SLUG Bayesian photometry library
+    - *src/bayesphot*: contains source code for the SLUG Bayesian photometry library
 * *test*: this contains test scripts

 ### Installing and configuring ###